- Business Profit Leaks – 8 Potential Profit Leaks You Should Know About

-In fact, customers are more likely to review something they have had a bad experience with than give positive feedback.
-It is human nature to complain and vent when things are negative, and the internet provides the perfect setting for people to voice these complaints.
+In fact, customers are more likely to write an online review about something they have had a bad experience with than they are to give positive feedback.
+It is human nature to complain and vent when things are negative, and the Internet provides the perfect setting for people to voice these complaints.

 If you’re not staying on top of what’s being said about your business online, how can you fix it?

-Imagine a potential customer coming across a really nasty post about your business from one of your unhappy customers.
+Imagine a potential customer coming across a really nasty online review about your business from one of your unhappy customers.
 Do you think they’ll be quick to call you up or come by?
 Probably not.